Iglesia ni Cristo: Felix Manalo

-Philippines Free Press feature of the interview of Felix Manalo by Teodoro Locsin, Sr. (February 11, 1950), where Manalo claimed that the INC has 2 million members.
+Philippines Free Press feature of the interview of Felix Manalo by Teodoro Locsin, Sr. (11 February 1950), where Manalo claimed that the INC has 2 million members.
 In the said interview, Manalo also explained his support for Senator Jose Avelino, who lost his bid for the 1949 Philippine presidential election.
 Framed photographs of Avelino and President Manuel L. Quezon were visible in Manalo's office.

+The INC Lokal ng Washington (Sampaloc, Manila) is the first concrete chapel of the Iglesia ni Cristo.
+It was completed in 1948.
+The first members of this congregation mainly came from the INC Lokal ng Tayuman.